moschiel/simple_stream_server/README.md

 `simple_stream_server` is a **simple TCP server** written in C that accepts client connections, stores received data in a file, and returns the full content of this file to the client.

-It can run in normal mode or as a **daemon**, allowing it to execute in the background.
+It can run either in the foreground or as a **daemon**, allowing it to execute in the background.

-This application is used as an external package for Buildroot.
+This application is designed to be a example of **External Package to be integrated into Buildroot** and configured to **start automatically** using **BusyBox init**.

 ## 📂 Repository Structure

 - **`simple_stream_server.c`**: Main server source code.
 - **`Makefile`**: Script to compile the project.
+- **`start-stop`**: Startup script compatible with BusyBox init.
 - **`README.md`**: This documentation file.

-## Usage in Buildroot
+## Using with Buildroot (as a External Package)

 This package is integrated into [buildroot_external_example](https://github.com/moschiel/buildroot_external_example) and can be selected in `menuconfig`.

-Buildroot will automatically fetch, compile, and install it.
+When included in a Buildroot-based system, the following steps are automatically handled:

+✅ Cloning this repository.

+✅ Compiling simple_stream_server.

+✅ Installing the executable in `/usr/bin/`.

+✅ Installing the startup script (`start-stop`) in `/etc/init.d/`, so the server starts on boot.

-## 🚀 To Manually Compile and Execute
+## 🚀 Standalone Manual Compilation and Execution (Outside buildroot)
+If you want to compile and execute this application as a standalone, do the following:

 ### 🔹 Compilation